 Toxicology division of Shriram Institute for Industrial Research, an autonomous body, was established nearly 25 years ago.
 Since then it has catered to various industries with a professional outlook and time bound results.
 It has been involved in generating unbiased preclinical, toxicological and biosafety data.
 A very large list of satisfied customers over the past 25 years bears eloquent testimony to the scientific culture of the institute.

 A wide range of toxicological studies are being undertaken as per national and International guidelines.
-Our Institute has been recommended by US FDA for 510 K registration for testing of medical devices.
+SRIs toxicology labs (OCD) GLP approved and also recommended by US FDA for 510 K registration for testing of medical devices.
 The safety levels of various chemicals are established through experimentation on animals as models of human biochemical, physiological and pathological responses.

 Major thrust areas for toxicological studies are :